hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 The selected four-coordinate, 16-bin, 2,100-location chain is fused into one DFL operation.
 The approved RTL generalization preserves DFL4 and adds DFL16;
 firmware performs one Spatz gather/pack call per 32-location tile, one AFU call, and one vector requant/pack.
-Host tests and the Spatz block test pass.
-The full compiler-runtime package is byte-exact and passes in 468,781 cycles under the 1,000,000-cycle gate.
-Compiler lowering now passes this graph point.
+The three piecewise box scales are folded into the corresponding DFL commands with exact 16-bit multiplier/right-shift pairs.
+Host, block, and focused cluster tests pass.
+The full compiler-runtime package is byte-exact at 445,750 cycles under the 1,000,000-cycle gate.
+This is 4.9% below the earlier 468,781-cycle DFL-only reference; performance remains a regression guide rather than a requirement to match one implementation cycle-for-cycle.
+Compiler lowering now passes the box-scale Mul.

 ### Completed P0 — Full-graph memory feasibility